MY Canada’s National Updates on this Issue:

 In the Senate – Present

-The bill is presently facing debate in the Senate, where it seems it will face more scrutiny than it did in the House of Commons.
-In the Upper Chamber, there are some who have stated they will give the bill the study it is due.
-Leading this charge is Senator Donald Plett, who gave a wonderful speech on Bill C-16 and political correctness in November, and this strong speech on March 2nd.
+In the Upper Chamber, Bill C-16 faced much closer examination than it did in the House of Commons, a result of a handful of Senators who stated they would give the bill the study it is due.
+Leading the charge was Senator Donald Plett, who gave a number of wonderful speeches on Bill C-16 and political correctness, including this one in November 2016, and this speech on March 2nd, 2017.

 Mar.
 2nd, 2017 – Senator Betty Unger – Concerns over transgender rights must be addressed and corrected